alawami/DeepQNetwork/README.md

 5. Make sure conda environment `rl` is activated.

+### Instructions

-6. You can train an agent using the command: `python run_model.py`.
+To get started with training your own agent run the command: `python run_model.py`.
 To know more about the argument you may pass to the agent run `python run_model.py --help`.

-### Instructions

-To get started with training your own agent...

 ### (To Do) Learning from Pixels